GREAT PILGRIMAGES OF EUROPE TOURS

 A city of extraordinary beauty, art and culture.
 Notre Dame Cathedral is an absolute must-visit for pilgrims as well as its iconic monuments, from the Eiffel Tower to the Arc de Triomphe.

 ‘The City of Stones and Saints’ is a UNESCO site since 1985 and has one of the highest numbers of Romanesque and Gothic churches in Spain.
-The beautiful old town is wrapped by an impressive medieval wall.
+The beautiful old town in Avila is wrapped by an impressive medieval wall.

 Known as the ‘City of Three Cultures’, Toledo has a rich cultural heritage and fascinating history where Christians, Muslims and Jewish people lived together in harmony.